ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

 - Goal: put the commits in order
   - Create "causal" relationship between commits, not just temporal
-  - More efficient to use parent oid field than timestamps (aka the "parent chain").
+  - More efficient to use parent oid field than timestamps (aka the "parent chain", aka a linked list).
     - Git db isn't indexed, so very slow to query especially in projects with lots of commits
     - Adding in remotes gets tricky too, because then you're loading and sorting commits from the source and remote
     - Plus there's the whole system time thing, where distributed committers most likely won't have synchronized clocks
     - Think of timestamps as just more metadata
+    - Think of it as a series of patches
 - Speaking of efficiency: "[Git] only creates new blobs when files have their content changed.
 Files with the same content will point to the same blob, even when those files appear in many trees across many commits."
 - Updating `.git/HEAD`:
   - Need to avoid dirty reads / writes
   - Need to at least appear to be atomic
   - Lockfile only used for `HEAD` (for now).
 Will we use it for refs in the future?
+- Interesting comparing this hash-based relationship/object building versus something like SVN (Subversion) that uses numerical ids.
+Cool, clever, and elegant that Git builds the id as a hash of the entire commit contents, including the parent id.
+Seems less error prone as well (confirmed by SVN users in the club)
+- Staff engineer convo: git actually does have indices it uses for git rev-list and git log?
+AND the whole linked list structure is an abstraction, and it actually does sort by timestamp!!
+We might get to this in later chapters.

 ### Questions